carpentries/carpentries.org-archive/_posts/2019/10/2019-10-25-teaching-tech-together.md

 1. Outreach
 1. Why I Teach

-Its appendices include an annotated bibiliography, a glossary, a sample code of conduct, and a few other odds and ends.
+Its appendices include an annotated bibliography, a glossary, a sample code of conduct, and a few other odds and ends.